 Conclusion On The Shiny Object Syndrome

 By definition, the shiny object syndrome does not bring along an optimal mindset that maximizes productivity.
-The shiny object syndrome fosters a tendency to opt for the easiest tasks first as described by Laborit’s Law.
+The shiny object syndrome fosters a tendency to opt for the most straightforward tasks first, as described by Laborit’s Law.

-Having said that, the strategies above bring a fresh and positive perspective on the shiny object syndrome.
-These productivity tricks can help individuals suffering from the shiny object syndrome make their lives slightly more productive whilst remaining enjoyable.
+The strategies above bring a fresh and positive perspective on the shiny object syndrome.
+These productivity tricks can help individuals suffering from the shiny object syndrome make their lives slightly more productive while remaining enjoyable.